fmartinv/fmartinv/README.md

 <h5 align="left">React</h5>
 <p align="left">
-From the first day learning react in my learning path, I immediately fell in love with this framework, if I have a lot to learn, but in these steps I already realize how useful it is for team development, how easy and customizable it is.
+From the first day learning react in my learning path, I immediately fell in love with this framework, I already realize how useful it is for team development, how easy and customizable it is.

-I dream of being able to learn more and use it in big projects in the future.</p>
+I dream of being in more awesome projects in the future</p>